LuigiDAmico/NanoDegree-FCND-Motion-Planning/README.md

 Write your search algorithm.
 Minimum requirement here is to add diagonal motions to the A* implementation provided, and assign them a cost of sqrt(2).
 However, you're encouraged to get creative and try other methods from the lessons and beyond!

 ##### CRITERIA SPEC:
-Here as long as you successfully determine your local position relative to global home you'll be all set.
-Explain briefly how you accomplished this in your code.
 Minimal requirement here is to modify the code in planning_utils() to update the A* implementation to include diagonal motions on the grid that have a cost of sqrt(2), but more creative solutions are welcome.
 Explain the code you used to accomplish this step.

 ##### RESPONSE: